node-llm/node-llm/docs/providers/deepseek.md

 # DeepSeek Provider

-The DeepSeek provider offers high-performance chat and reasoning models with competitive pricing. `node-llm` supports both the DeepSeek-V3 chat model and the DeepSeek-R1 reasoning model.
+The DeepSeek provider offers high-performance chat and reasoning models with competitive pricing. `NodeLLM` supports both the DeepSeek-V3 chat model and the DeepSeek-R1 reasoning model.

 ## Configuration